DeaconSeals/comp-2210/docs/term/2025-fall/syllabus/syllabus.md

 [60, 70)  | D
 [0, 60)   | F

-**Extra Credit:** There are no opportunities for extra credit in this course.
+**Extra Credit:** There are no opportunities for extra credit planned in this course.
+Extra credit opportunities, if deemed appropriate by the instructor, will be made available to the entire class.
+Requests for extra credit to the instructor will not receive a response.

 ---